seqan/raptor/doc/methods/02_layout/index.md

 efficiently as described above and this is described by the layout.
 This means that you already have to know some parameters for the layout, which you would otherwise specify in the index:

-With `--kmer-size` you can specify the length of the k-mers, which should be long enough to avoid random hits.
+With `--kmer` you can specify the length of the k-mers, which should be long enough to avoid random hits.
-By using multiple hash functions, you can sometimes further reduce the possibility of false positives (`--num-hash-functions`).
+By using multiple hash functions, you can sometimes further reduce the possibility of false positives (`--hash`).
 We found a useful [Bloom Filter Calculator](https://hur.st/bloomfilter/) to get a calculation if it could help.
 As it is not ours, we do not guarantee its accuracy.
 To use this calculator the number of inserted elements is the number of kmers in a single bin and you should use the biggest bin to be sure.